Admidio/admidio/tests/README.md

 3. Run `php tests/bin/setup-test-env.php`
 4. Run the tests with the `composer test:*` commands above

-The suite **drops every table** in that database before it installs Admidio into it.
-It refuses to start unless the database name and `TEST_FILES_PATH` both contain `test`.
+The full integration suite also requires Mailpit (or another compatible SMTP sink exposing the Mailpit API).
+The suite **drops every table** in the configured database before it installs Admidio into it.
+Filesystem regression operations are refused unless `TEST_FILES_PATH` points to the dedicated test tree and its source-controlled marker is present.

 ## What the suite contains